 Jura is a French Department (like English counties I believe) in Eastern France, if you were to look at the map it would be slap bang in the middle of the Eastern border, with a tiny corner bordering on Switzerland.
-The name Jura, comes from the Jura mountain range.
-The department starts with rolling foothill vineyards which is were we spent most of our time, then rises up into the mountains.
+The name Jura comes from the Jura mountain range.
+The department starts with rolling foothill vineyards which is where we spent most of our time, then rises up into the mountains.

 A theme throughout this holiday seems to be reflections, this bridge was during the first day after leaving the airport at Dole.
 The stormy clouds were quite imposing but I don’t remember there being a serious downpour, on that day at least.

 Jura is famous for its ‘grottos’, along with Comte, beautiful landscapes and lakes.
 This grotto is called ‘Grotte des Planches’ and about 5km from Arbois, where we were camping that night.
 The grotto was discovered in 1813 but only explored in the early 1900’s.
-There is something oppressing about being deep under the ground in a cave that is only beautiful because of the thousands of years its been closed off to man.
+There is something oppressing about being deep under the ground in a cave that is only beautiful because of the thousands of years it’s been closed off to man.
 This grotto sometimes has a river tumbling along the bottom but its existence is completely seasonal and dependent on rain/snow.

-Next we camped at a campsite alongside Lac de Saint Point, one of France’s largest natural lakes, its popular for water sports and relaxing.
+Next, we camped at a campsite alongside Lac de Saint-Point, one of France’s largest natural lakes, its popular for water sports and relaxing.

-There is a lot to be said for taking a rest day occasionally on holidays were you are constantly active and so that is what we did, the decision was helped along by the beautiful lake and relaxing atmosphere.
+There is a lot to be said for taking a rest day occasionally on holidays where you are constantly active and so that is what we did, the decision was helped along by the beautiful lake and relaxing atmosphere.
 We spent the day walking around the lake and came across this bridge at the furthermost end where it gradually turned back into a river.

 I’ve got a thing for waterfalls, despite this one being man-made is still shows how easy it is for water to become dangerously strong and easy to pull your feet from underneath you.
 From what I remember this one was pretty high up a valley that was used at some point for generating hydroelectric power.

 The next few days we spent near Hérisson, home to Cascades de la Hérisson a series of beautiful waterfalls that fall 300 meters over a distance of 3km.
-Herisson means hedgehog in french and (this is me making logical sense) comes from the waterfalls being frozen in winter and representing the spiky animal.
+Herisson means hedgehog in French and (this is me making logical sense) comes from the waterfalls being frozen in winter and representing the spiky animal.
 As with any waterfall the best time to visit is after a heavy rainfall, we visited after not much rain but there was plenty to make a good display.

 Another of the Herisson Cascades, this one is Cascade de L’Eventail and falls 65 meters.
-I really have to revisit it mid winter to see everything frozen.
+I really have to revisit it mid-winter to see everything frozen.

 We were cycling along and crested a hill to see these clouds stretching into the distance.
 They’re known as ‘wave clouds’ due to the shape looking like small rolling waves.
 I dislike stopping on a heavily laden touring bike but I thought it was worth pulling over to take a photo.